Thank you for your interest in joining the Trisomy 18 Foundation’s Parent Connect Facebook Group at www.facebook.com/groups/ExpectingTrisomy18.

 This guideline refers to posted content and comments.
 It also applies to private messages to group members you otherwise would not have access to circumvent this rule.
 We expect Group Members to report any violations of this rule to the Moderators for action.

 This rule applies to us too — The Trisomy 18 Foundation.
 We do not use the Group space to promote our content and campaigns except under exceptional circumstances.
 We post this type of content on our Facebook Page where we reach out to over 50,000 followers.
 The FB group is exclusively for peer-support.
-While we recognize that many have created valuable content for Trisomy 18-impacted parents, these types of outside link posts has proven to suppress participation instead of encouraging open dialogue between members.
+While we recognize that many have created valuable content for Trisomy 18-impacted parents, these types of outside link posts have proven to suppress participation instead of encouraging open dialogue between members.
 It encourages members to leave the group to read.
 If they comment outside the group, then the commentary is not available in the group for the benefit of other parents in the group now and in the future.

 Over time, we have seen that this trend unchecked makes the group less useful for parents and undermines the vitality of the group and leads to less participation and sharing from new parents who need this FB Group most of all — now and in the future.
 It’s the difference between talking AT parents versus parents talking WITH each other.
 Posting AT the group with just a link post can feel to other members like you are asking for attention for your point-of-view and child’s story but are not equally interested in them and their child.
 When in question, consider the point-of-view of a newly-diagnosed parent who has just joined the group and only sees links to outside blogs and no commenting.
 They wonder, is this group just to share personal blogs in other locations on the web.